Mechanical Engineering (MECHENG)

 MECHENG 3430 Introduction to Computational Methods 3 Credits

 An introduction to structured programming with engineering applications.
 Fundamental programming concepts, algorithm development, and debugging.
 Introduce and apply concepts in linear algebra to engineering problems in statics, dynamics and other professional engineering courses.
-Problems include solving systems of linear equations, root finding, eigenvalues and eigenvectors, and regression.
+Problems include solving systems of linear equations, root finding, and regression.

 Components: Laboratory, Class